Quantum illumination with noisy probes: Conditional advantages of non-Gaussianity: Non-Gaussian quantum illumination

 \subsection{Single mode operations: Signal vs. Idler}

-Let us add photons in the single mode of the TMSV as specified by the coefficients in Eqs. \eqref{spatmsv} and \eqref{eq:singlemode_cn's} and compute the QI performance.
-As mentioned before, QI scheme with subtracting photons from a single mode is already included in the results for photon addition.
+Let us add photons in a single mode of the TMSV and compute the QI performance.
+As mentioned before, the QI scheme with subtracting photons from a single mode is already included in the results for photon addition.
 For example, we know $|\psi_r^{(k,0)}\rangle = |\psi_r^{(0,-k)}\rangle$.
-Let us specify the behavior of Chernoff bound, \(\mathcal{Q}\), under single mode operations. \begin{enumerate} \item \textit{Monotonicity.} \(\mathcal{Q}\) decreases monotonically with the number of added photons, \(n\), both in the idler and the signal modes as shown in Fig. \ref{cbound_double} with $x = 0.05$ and $x=0.2$.
+Let us specify the behavior of Chernoff bound, \(\mathcal{Q}\), under single-mode operations. \begin{enumerate} \item \textit{Monotonicity.} \(\mathcal{Q}\) decreases monotonically with the number of added photons, \(n\), both in the idler and the signal modes as shown in Fig. \ref{cbound_double} with $x = 0.05$ $(\approx 2 dB)$ and $x=0.2 ~ (\approx 4 dB)$.
 Interestingly, owing to the low squeezing at $x = 0.05$, the error probability for the TMSV state cannot go below \(0.5\) although non-Gaussian states are successful in doing so.
 However, later we will address whether such decrements really imply the advantage in QI or not.

 \item \textit{Asymmetry.} Although the CB behaves monotonically with the added number of photons in a single mode, it depends on the mode, (signal or idler), in which the photons are added.
-In particular, photons added in the idler mode always gives a poorer detection probability than the case when photons are added in the signal mode of the entangled state.
-The effect becomes prominent with the addition of higher number of photons, thereby inducing more non-Gaussianity in the state, see Fig. \ref{cbound_double}. \end{enumerate}
+In particular, photons added in the idler mode always give a poorer detection probability than the case when photons are added in the signal mode of the entangled state.
+The effect becomes prominent with the addition of a higher number of photons, thereby inducing more non-Gaussianity in the state, see Fig. \ref{cbound_double}.
+Moreover, we observe that when photons are added in both the modes of the TMSV, we get a lower CB compared to the single mode operations, with the symmetric combination yielding the best performance.
+Notice, however, that among all the non-Gaussian states, the states with photons added in both modes can give the lowest CB, although it does not lead to an advantage in QI, as we will argue later. \\ \end{enumerate} \textbf{Note $\mathbf{1}$.} For measures like entanglement ($E$), there is a symmetry between the modes, and we have $E(|\psi_r^{(k,0)}\rangle) = E(|\psi_r^{(0,k)}\rangle)$.
+However, for CB, in case of single-mode photonic operations, $\mathcal{Q}(|\psi_r^{(k,0)}\rangle) < \mathcal{Q}(|\psi_r^{(0,k)}\rangle)$ and hence there is an asymmetry inherent in its definition.
+Therefore, for photon subtraction, we get a reversed relation compared to that of addition, i.e., subtraction of photons from the idler mode induces lower CB than that of the photon subtraction from the signal mode, i.e., $\mathcal{Q}(|\psi_r^{(-k,0)}\rangle) > \mathcal{Q}(|\psi_r^{(0,-k)}\rangle)$.